 Target Group Size: 5 photographers

-Our trip will begin in Fairbanks, Alaska.
-From here we will start exploring the northern boreal forest in search of Moose, Spruce Grouse, Sharp-tailed Grouse, Northern Hawk Owls, and mountain scenery.
-Next we will head north crossing the arctic circle to the edge of the treeline where we stay in a beautiful bed and breakfast located at one of the most ideal places to photograph northern lights in the world.
+This epic arctic photography adventure will begin in Fairbanks, Alaska.
+We will fly as a group to a small native village on the edge of the Arctic Ocean.
+Once there, we will photograph Polar Bears by boat.
+The bears are very reliable in the harbor just outside town.
+Most days 15 - 30 individual bears rest and play at eye level.
+The boat will have a heated cabin, and a captain that I have worked with for the last five years and really enjoy working with.
+On the fifth day of the trip we will fly back to Fairbanks to begin the second leg of this spectacular trip.
+From Fairbanks we will start exploring the northern boreal forest in search of Moose, Spruce Grouse, Sharp-tailed Grouse, Northern Hawk Owls, and mountain scenery.
+Next we will head north once again crossing the arctic circle (but this time by van) to the edge of the treeline where we stay in a beautiful bed and breakfast located at one of the most ideal places to photograph northern lights in the world.
 Proceeding further north, our group will cross the Brooks Range mountains with Arctic National Wildlife Refuge on the right side of the road, Gates of the Arctic National Park on the left.
 In the mountain pass itself we should be able to find Dall Sheep, Caribou, Willow Ptarmigan, and Gyr Falcons.
 The Brooks Range mountains themselves have a stunning and stark beauty.
 As they taper off, we enter the North Slope, where endless tundra provides habitat for Red and Arctic Fox, large Caribou Herds, and Musk Ox.
 Each night, whoever wishes can join me for photographing Northern Lights on the nights with clear skies.

 Equipment: I recommend bringing a digital SLR with matching lens.
 On this photo tour, we will want a wide variety of lenses.
-A long lens will be useful for mammals that keep their distance or for frame-filling portraits.
+A long lens (500, 600, or 800mm or the equivalent) will be useful for mammals that keep their distance or for frame-filling portraits.
 At times the animals travel through scenery that is so beautiful, it begs to be included in the frame, so a mid-range lens will be useful.
 I found my 70-200mm to be perfect.
 We also will have opportunities for amazing landscapes and northern lights, so bring a wide angle as well.
 Bring a tripod, and bring binoculars if desired.

 Likely Species on the trip.
 Opportunities in bold will be the easiest/most common -